 After getting the required data, using the DAOResultFactory class, each data submission will call the `_fromRow` function of the SubmissionDAO class.

 This is where the N+1 query problem occurs, where every data submission that will query the database to get data publications related to the submission occurs, causing repeated queries to the database, and therefore causing overhead in MySQL.

 File : /ojs/lib/pkp/classes/submission/PKPSubmissionDAO.inc.php

 The problem is within the query itself.
-The query inefficiently takes repeated data with multiple query.
+The query inefficiently takes repeated data with multiple queries.
 This is known as the N+1 query issue.

-This explained very well in this article here :
+This is explained very well in this article here :